 Green-lipped mussel oil contains more nutrients

 Green-lipped mussel oil contains a wider range of nutrients compared to cod liver oil.
 It is rich in vitamins B and C, as well as other important minerals such as calcium, manganese, and zinc.
-These nutrients are essential for joint health, helping to improve bone mineral density and reduce inflammation.
+These nutrients are essential for joint health, helping to improve bone mineral density and reducing discomfort.

-Vitamin D is necessary for calcium absorption, which is important for bone health, but it does not have a direct effect on joint pain or inflammation.
+Vitamin D is necessary for calcium absorption, which is important for bone health, but it does not have a direct effect on joint well-being or discomfort.
 Vitamin A can help maintain healthy bones, but research indicates that its main benefit in protecting bone health lies in the prevention of osteoporosis, which is not related to joint problems.
 Additionally, too much vitamin A can lead to toxicity and myriad side effects.
-Therefore, people should consult their healthcare professionals before taking any kind of supplementation for joint problems.
+Therefore, people should consult their healthcare professionals before taking any kind of supplementation for joint support.

 One of the downsides of taking cod liver oil is the risk of vitamin A overdose, known as Vitamin A Toxicity, according to the National Library of Medicine.
 Vitamin A is a fat-soluble vitamin that can accumulate in the body, leading to toxicity if taken in excessive amounts.
-This can lead to a range of symptoms, including joint pain and bone loss.
+This can lead to a range of symptoms, including discomfort in the joint and bone loss.